lyon-fnal/docker/c67Cvmfs/README.md

 # c67BaseCvmfs

-Image name: squark/c67basecvmfs
+Image name: squark/c67cvmfs

-Centos 6.7 - Base - CVMFS
+Centos 6.7 - CVMFS

 Creates an image from centos 6.7 that installs enough packages that you can build and run gm2 software (see c67Base) and install/mount the gm2 CVMFS UPS repository within the container.